Please Don't Say You Love Me: Composition

 "Please Don't Say You Love Me" was written and composed in 2012 by Aplin and Nicholas Atkinson.
 Sheet music shows that "Please Don't Say You Love Me" is set in the key of C Major.
 It is written in 2/2 time with a slow tempo of 86 beats per minute.
 Aplin's vocals span from A3 to C5.

 Music video

-A music video to accompany the release of "Please Don't Say You Love Me" was first released onto YouTube on 27 July 2012 at a total length of three minutes and twenty-eight seconds, starring Agents of SHIELD's Iain De Caestecker and the actress Ophelia Lovibond.
+A music video to accompany the release of "Please Don't Say You Love Me" was first released onto YouTube on 27 July 2012 at a total length of three minutes and twenty-eight seconds, starring Agents of S.H.I.E.L.D.'s Iain De Caestecker and the actress Ophelia Lovibond.
 It was filmed in and around The Five Horseshoes in Maidensgrove, Oxfordshire.

 Usage

-An acoustic version of "Please Don`t Say You Love Me" was featured in the closing episode of Channel 4 soap Hollyoaks on 19 April 2013 when it was used during the exit of popular character Jacqui McQueen.
+An acoustic version of "Please Don't Say You Love Me" was featured in the closing episode of Channel 4 soap Hollyoaks on 19 April 2013 when it was used during the exit of popular character Jacqui McQueen.

 Although it was released in 2013, "Please Don't Say You Love Me" debuted at number three on the ARIA Charts on 28 July 2014, after Rachael Thompson performed it in her audition for The X Factor Australia.